Personal Retirement Plans for Doctors and Dentists

 However, with the constantly changing global economic situation, including possible changes in the NHS Pension Scheme, it would be prudent to supplement your NHS pension with a personal plan.

-For many high earning practitioners, particularly in the private sector, saving for retirement in a personal pension is not only prudent but highly tax efficient.
+For high earning medical practitioners, particularly those in the private sector, setting aside money for retirement in a personal pension is not only wise but also favourably tax efficient.

-Legislation governing contribution eligibility is often subject to change so it is imperative to seek specialist guidance, especially in the current regulatory environment which not only limits contributions but also the size of your retirement fund.
+Considering that the legislations for pension contribution eligibility often change, it is crucial to seek retirement advice for doctors and dentists, especially in the current regulatory environment that limits contributions and the size of retirement funds.